sciactive/requirephp/README.md

 $require->alias('testing', 'test');
 ```

-You can keep using the same module in other code.
+You can keep using the same instance in other code, using RequirePHP as a service locator.
 This function uses the alias from above.

 ```php
 $require(array('testing'), function($test){